FC Stade Nyonnais: Club colours

 FC Stade Nyonnais' colours have been black and yellow ever since the club's foundation in 1905.
 It is established historically through archival documents that said colours were adopted by the founders as a tribute to BSC Young Boys who were crowned Swiss champions in 1903.
 The yellow and black also distinguished them from the colours of FC Nyon United (now defunct) who played their matches in the same city.

 Misconceptions surrounding Jean Wirz

 Bern-born Jean Wirz is often credited as the founder of Stade Nyonnais and the reason behind their yellow and black colour.
 This claim, however, is not supported by historical evidence.
 Wirz, who was involved in Nyon sports circles for almost half a century, only settled in Nyon in April 1920.
 He formed the youth section of the club in 1926 before taking up the role of vice-president in 1930.
-After a 5-year vice-presidency, he operated as club president from 1935–37.
+After a 5-year vice-presidency, he operated as club president from 1935 to 1937.